-CW shows (so far): All American, Arrow, The Big Stage, Black Lightning, Bulletproof, Burden of Truth, Charmed, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, Hypnotize Me, I Ship It, In the Dark, iZombie, Jane the Virgin, Legacies, My Last Days, Mysteries Decoded, The Outpost, Pandora, Red Bull Peaking, Riverdale, Roswell New Mexico, Supergirl, and Supernatural.
+CW shows (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Bulletproof, Burden of Truth, Charmed, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, Hypnotize Me, I Ship It, In the Dark, iZombie, Jane the Virgin, Legacies, My Last Days, Mysteries Decoded, The Outpost, Pandora, Red Bull Peaking, Riverdale, Roswell New Mexico, Supergirl, and Supernatural.

 A couple of notes about these charts: